TheMightyQuynh/ELK/INSTALL_Elasticsearch_6.8.23.md

 ```
 Note that in place of `discovery.seed_hosts` and `cluster.initial_master_nodes` as mentioned in the course (Elasticsearch 7.x and above), the configuration for Elasticsearch 6.x uses `discovery.zen.ping.unicast.hosts` and `discovery.zen.minimum_master_nodes`, respectively.

-   - Add the following configurations at the bottom:
+   - Add the following configurations:
 ```
 node.master: true
 node.data: false
 node.ingest: true
 node.ml: false
 ```
-   - Save and exit.
+   - Save and exit the editor.

 3. For the data-1 node, uncomment and update the following configurations:
 ```